challenger532/redux-bus/README.md

     {
       ... , // any data
       meta: 'any_name ACTION_NAME', // a shortcut for what's  below
-      // OR you can set this:
+      /*
+      OR
-      // meta:{
+      meta:{
-      //  handler:'any_name', // the name of the handler
-      //  action:'ACTION_NAME' // ex: DO, UNDO, PUSH, POP, CANCEL_ALL
+        handler:'any_name', // the name of the handler action:'ACTION_NAME' // ex: DO, UNDO, PUSH, POP, CANCEL_ALL
-      // }
+      }
+      */

     }
 }
 dispatch(action)